Admissions Center: Phone: 800-585-7659

 Those enrolled students who have not submitted official completed records by the deadline will be placed on administrative hold.
 Students with these incomplete records will not be permitted to register for a future term until all official transcripts and other required documentation have been received.
 If, upon review of final transcripts, student records are not satisfactory, they may be placed on academic probation or have their admission status revoked.
 For more information relating to the acceptance of coursework from prior institutions see the Transfer of Coursework section under Academic Information.

 All first-time undergraduate degree-seeking students are required to attend orientation prior to enrollment.
-Orientation information is mailed or emailed to all incoming FTIC, transfer and graduate students.
+Orientation information is mailed to all first-time students offered admission who have submitted their enrollment deposit and to all transfer students offered admission to the University.
 Information regarding orientation may also be viewed on the website at http://floridapolytechnic.org/student-life/.

 Students may submit applications to the University for one of the following categories: